atchim/soupmacs/README.md

 ## Usage

-Pass the `--add-macro-path` argument with the path to the `soupmacs.fnl` file to the `fennel` command in order to be able to import and use the macros.
+Pass the `--add-macro-path` argument with the path to the `soupmacs.fnl` file to the `fennel` command to be able to import and use the macros.
 The following snippets exemplify that.

 ```bash
 fennel --add-macro-path $PATH_TO_SOUPMACS_FNL -c foo.fnl >foo.lua